aFarkas/html5shiv/readme.md

 ### Why is it called a *shiv*?

 The term **shiv** [originates](http://ejohn.org/blog/html5-shiv/) from [John Resig](https://github.com/jeresig), who was thought to have used the word for its slang meaning, *a sharp object used as a knife-like weapon*, intended for Internet Explorer.
 Truth be known, John probably intended to use the word [shim](http://en.wikipedia.org/wiki/Shim_(computing)), which in computing means *an application compatibility workaround*.
-Rather than correct his mispelling, most developers familiar with Internet Explorer appreciated the visual imagery.
+Rather than correct his misspelling, most developers familiar with Internet Explorer appreciated the visual imagery.
 And that, kids, is [etymology](https://en.wikipedia.org/wiki/Etymology).